MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 .. note::

-   What about MicroEJ Simulator?
-The MicroEJ Application runs onto the MicroEJ Simulateur using the mocks provided by MicroEJ Platform.
+   WThe MicroEJ Application runs onto the MicroEJ Simulator using the mocks provided by the MicroEJ Platform.

 The next schema presents the steps to build a MicroEJ Mono-Sandbox Firmware (previously known as MicroEJ Single-app Firmware).
 The steps
 are:

-1. the MicroEJ Platform is built
+1. Build the MicroEJ Platform using MicroEJ SDK

-2. the MicroEJ Application is compiled into a ``microejapp.o``
+2. Build the MicroEJ Application into a ``microejapp.o`` using MicroEJ SDK

-3. the BSP is compiled into ``.o``
+3. Compile the BSP C sources into ``.o``using the C toolchain

-4. the BSP (``.o``) and the MicroEJ Application (``microejapp.o``) and the MicroEJ Platform (``microejruntime.a``) are linked to produce a final binary called MicroEJ Firmware (e.g. ``application.out``).
+4. the BSP (``.o``) and the MicroEJ Application (``microejapp.o``) and the MicroEJ Platform (``microejruntime.a``) are linked by the C toolchain to produce a final ELF or binary called MicroEJ Firmware (e.g. ``application.out``).

 .. image:: images/build_microej_mono_sandbox_firmware_numbered.PNG
 	:align: center